apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 Though you could have tested each policy iteratively as they were being added to the flow, you have sufficient logic in the flow to test the behavior of the flow to see if the results being returned from the API BaaS are as expected.

-- Click on the `Save` button to save and deploy the changes to the `hotels` API Proxy
+- Click on the `Save` button to save and deploy the changes to the `{your-initials}_hotels` API Proxy

 ![5_save_proxies](./images/5_save_proxies.png)

-- Wait for the `Successfully saved API Proxy` message to appear and verify that the ‘hotels’ proxy is deployed to the `test` environment
+- Wait for the `Successfully saved API Proxy` message to appear and verify that the ‘{your-initials}_hotels’ proxy is deployed to the `test` environment
 - Go to the `Trace` tab and start a trace session by clicking the `Start Trace Session` button
 - Use Postman to test the `/GET hotels` request with the following query parameters combinations and review the results being returned
  - zipcode=98101&radius=1000